 There are many different types of scholarships, including:

 - Merit-based and contest-like scholarships.
 Some scholarships are for a specific skill or talent.
 For example, you may secure a sports scholarship if you excel at a certain sport.
 You may be awarded a scholarship if you enter and win a contest for music ability, writing, photography or another skill.
+Some scholarships are based on your field of study — like STEM scholarships or sustainability scholarships offered by specific organizations.

 - School scholarships.
 Many schools offer a range of scholarships to attract applicants.
 School-specific scholarships mean you need to attend that college or school to get the money.